zr-zhou0o0/TRELLIS/README.md

-## Official repo for Paper "Structured 3D Latents for Scalable and Versatile 3D Generation".
+## Official repo for paper "Structured 3D Latents for Scalable and Versatile 3D Generation".

 Code and models will be released by December 10th.
 Stay tuned.